 This is our working diagram for our equipping culture:

-When a disciple is living his life on mission, he constantly asks the question, “What would Jesus do?”
-Others may be connected to the community, even involved in a particular ministry, but may never move into living a life on mission with Jesus, M3.
+A Godly Goal: When a disciple is living his or her life on MISSION, he or she constantly asks the question, “What would Jesus do?”
+People may be members, (connected to the community, M1), others may even be involved in a particular ministry (walking and serving in faith, M2), but sadly, many may never move toward living a life on mission with Jesus, M3.

-Living on mission allows us to be the hands and feet of Jesus is the real world outside the walls of the church.
+Living on mission allows us to be the hands and feet of Jesus in the real world outside the walls of the church.
 It’s about having conversations with neighbors, or with people we meet in the grocery store, or at the recreation center.
 It’s allowing Jesus to invade our social relationships, our routines, and our schedules.